Hannah-Savage/ESCAN_NM_tutorial/README.md

 # Machine Learning with Normative Modeling Tutorial
-## Computational Psychiatry Course 2023
+## ESCAN 2024: Normative modelling for affective and cognitive neuroscience: applications and a hands-on tutorial
-This repository contains written instructions, links to code, and data used for the (virtual) Machine Learning/Normative Modeling Practical at the [Computational Psychiatry Course](https://www.translationalneuromodeling.org/cpcourse/) 2023.
+This repository contains written instructions, links to code, and data used for the Normative Modeling tutorial at  [ESCAN 2024]([https://escan2024.com/]).

 ## Overview tutorial
 In this tutorial you will learn: